 In a medium bowl, add water and ice to create an ice water bath.
 Set aside.

-In a wok over medium high heat, add 2 Tbsp sesame oil, then add onions and garlic and stir fry for a minutes.
+In a wok over medium high heat, add ¼ cup sesame oil, then add onions, garlic and broccoli and stir fry for a few minutes.
 Add carrots, celery, cabbage and the sauce mix.
-Stir fry for a couple of minutes, then add garlic chives and bean sprouts.
+Stir fry for a couple more minutes, then add garlic chives and bean sprouts.
 Toss so everything is thoroughly mixed.
-Turn off the heat and remove the stir fried vegetables.
-Put in a bowl and set aside.